arkivverket/nikita-noark5-core/docs/noark5/handling entities.md

   Secondary entities are entities that are related to a primary entity, there is little reason for them to exist if they are not related to a primary entity.
-A primary entity identifier is typically required to create a secondary entity, e.g. to create a new caseParty, the following POST URL is used:
+A primary entity identifier is typically required to create a secondary entity, e.g. to create a new casePart, the following POST URL is used:

     [contextPath][api]/arkivstruktur/sakarkiv/saksmappe/85b85543-d09b-40f7-a768-a4776e127bef/ny-sakspart